Utilizing a layover to see the capital city of Yunnan province.

 After passing Dongfeng Square, I saw this cathedral:

 As Christian structures are rather scarce in this part of the world, it took me by surprise.
 It is the building of the Roman Catholic Archdiocese of Kunming, and it made me curious about the topic.
-So I looked up some other churches located in China, and it turned out that the oldest was constructed before any church in the continental US.
+So I looked up some other churches in China, and it turned out the oldest was built before any church in the continental US.
 Every day is a learning day!

 About a block from here, I met a friendly guy from Israel, and we spent the dusk watching the city from above, chatting about our experiences from China and beyond.